 - 1 Tbsp fresh lemon juice

-- 4 slices of your favorite bread ((I use steel cut oat bread from Whole Foods))
+- 4 slices of your favorite bread (I use oatmeal bread for this sandwich, LOVE the texture!)

 - In a small bowl, combine chickpeas and red wine vinegar, then mash with the back of a fork until about ⅔ are mashed.
 Add shallot, ¼ cup dill, cumin, 1 teaspoon kosher salt, and ½ teaspoon black pepper, then stir to combine.
 Set aside.